mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ## Conclusion

+**Addressing Metaphors**

+Metaphors are another vehicle to explore concepts, and different means of representation are a valid from of inclusive communication.
+To explore this thought,  I will engage in some metaphorical analysis, some following many other researchers, and introducing some of my own.
+The metaphors below help an exploration of the development of cultural and social practice in this community.

+**Wrapping up in narrative?**

 In AT terminology, this chapter has in a general sense returned to the concrete (see Marx / Blunden).